 Gradient factors

-Saturating tissues up to the M value does not seem to be a good idea, and cases of DCS are already occurring at values below that.
+Saturating tissue up to the M value does not seem to be a good idea, and cases of DCS are already occurring at values below this.
 So how much distance do we want to keep from these values at what moment of the dive?
+This “safety margin” is what the gradient factors (GF) are all about

 Gradient factors are modifications of the Bühlmann model that attempt to adapt the model to more recent findings and theories.
 They create a kind of “distance” to the M-values, but at the same time a clear modification: You change the model without having actually tested the consequences empirically.
 Therefore, a little caution is in order.
-In the area of gradient factors, the uncertainties are quite large, and in fact not every one of these modifications may yield a real gain in safety!
+In the area of gradient factors, the uncertainties are quite large, and in fact not all of these modifications may provide a real safety gain.

 Gradient factors (GF)